 Why does intussusception happen?

 Although the condition is well known to pediatricians and pediatric surgeons, and its treatment is very effective (see below), the cause of most cases of intussusception is still unknown.
 It almost always occurs in children between the ages of four months and two years (sometimes a little older, rarely younger) and will not happen later in life.
-While a lesion, tumor or polyp inside the small intestine can act as a lead point and cause an intussusception (the most common type of such lesions is a Meckel's diverticulum), this mechanism is only responsible for 10% of all cases.
-In all others, the condition is called "idiopathic," meaning that the true cause of it is not (yet) known.
+While a lesion, tumor or polyp inside the small intestine can act as a lead point and cause an intussusception (the most common type of such lesions is a Meckel's diverticulum), this mechanism is only responsible for 10 percent of all cases.
+In all others, the condition is called "idiopathic," meaning that the true cause of it is not yet known.
 Much research has been done to discover the cause of idiopathic intussusception, and several theories exist, but none have proved to be satisfactory.

 How does intussusception happen?

-Intussusception is a true intestinal obstruction, and requires immediate attention.
+Intussusception is a true intestinal obstruction and requires immediate attention.
 If left untreated, it will progress to bowel distention, damage, necrosis and rupture, followed by peritonitis (inflammation of the abdominal cavity), severe infection and shock.
 However, this is one of the few forms of obstruction that does not always require an operation.
-In about 70% of the cases, the intussusception can be pushed back by running liquid (typically, barium) or air under tightly controlled pressure while the child's abdomen and intestines are being monitored by X-rays.
-Performing a barium enema in a child suspected of having intussusception therefore helps to establish the diagnosis (the blockage can be seen on X-ray) and treat the condition.
+In about 70 percent of cases, the intussusception can be pushed back by running liquid (typically, barium) or air under tightly controlled pressure while the child's abdomen and intestines are being monitored by X-rays.
+Performing a barium enema in a child suspected of having intussusception helps to establish the diagnosis (the blockage can be seen on X-ray) and treat the condition.
 Ultrasound will sometimes be used to diagnose or rule out intussusception, but a barium or air enema will still be necessary to treat it.